Potassium citrate (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, nausea, vomiting, or mild stomach pain or discomfort.
+- Mild diarrhea, nausea, vomiting, or stomach discomfort

 If you notice other side effects that you think are caused by this medicine, tell your doctor